 - It can perform a few data recovery tasks.

-- It split the input files and divide the whole file into many parts to finish the task quickly.
+- It splits the input files and divides the whole file into many parts to finish the task quickly.

 - You can repair damaged parts of a compressed file through the Plzip tool.

 - You can perform multi-threaded compressing and decompressing operations through the Plzip tool.

 XZ Utils is a compression tool for Linux, BSD, Free BSD, GNU, and Unik-like systems.
 It also has a GNU privacy license.
 It is written in C and Python programming languages.
 Compressing files through the XZ Utils is very easy; you would like the simple user interface mode of zipping or unzipping files.
 Though the XZ Utils uses a bit more system resources, the performance is sufficient.

 Important Features of XZ Utils

 - XZ Utils can use a few API-based library tools to improve the compression ratio.

 - You can run the XZ tool through the CLI mode.